jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 <a id="r42-aadder-database"></a>
 ### R4.2 AADDER Database

-To build the `aadder` database for functional analysis - based on the RefSeq MALT database above, we run the command `01-data/027-aadder_build_refseqCGS_bacarch_sbatch_script_20181104.sh`.
+To build the `aadder` database for functional analysis - based on the custom RefSeq MALT database above - we run the command `01-data/027-aadder_build_refseqCGS_bacarch_sbatch_script_20181104.sh`.
 This calls the `adder-build` command as provided in the MEGAN install directory's `tools` folder.
-Note we have to change the `MEGAN.vmoptions` to have a large enough memory allocation in the MEGAN install directory.
+Note we have to change the `MEGAN.vmoptions` to have a large enough memory allocation in the MEAN install directory.

 <a id="r43-bwa-indexing"></a>
 ### R4.3 BWA Indexing